microsoft/live-share/docs/use/vscode.md

 - gnome-keyring
 - xsel

-In addition, Visual Studio Live Share uses the .NET Core runtime which requires the following libraries that may be missing from stripped down Ubuntu distributions:
+In addition, Visual Studio Live Share uses the .NET Core runtime which requires a number of libraries be installed.
+While typically present, the following libraries may be missing from certain Ubuntu distributions:

 - libunwind8
 - liblttng-ust0